ZAF07/tigerlily-e-bakery-api-gateway/README.md

       `docker compose up`

+  *Postgres in container*

+  We are using *postgres's official docker image* for our datastore in the container This one can get a little tricky..

+  >**IMPORTANT**: If you already have postgres installed locally, be sure to terminate the application first before you run ``docker compose up``

+  Local Postgres runs in a **VM**.
+It can cause your **Container Postgres** to conflict with **Local postgres** while trying to connect from your application in your container.

+  Upon initial start-up, we have a **seed.sql** script to populate the database in the container with default minimal data.

+  We have attached a **volume** to ``~/tigercoders/tigerlily-bff/.tiger-db`` so postgres data would persist upon subsequent start-up

+  To start with a fresh postgres instance with the minimal dataset, just remove **~/tigercoders/tigerlily-bff/.tiger-db** and run ``docker compose up --build``

   *Live-Reloading (Golang services only)*

   Go being a compiled language means that for each code change, we'd have to stop the running server and recompile our Go binary.
 This slows down productivity.